idrishaidar/idrishaidar.github.io/_posts/2021-12-23-geometric-distribution.md

 We are running a campaign to offer a certain product to a customer.
 An offer obviously may not be accepted at the first trial, so each customer can be offered the same product several times up to, say, six times, or until he/she accepted the offer.

-From the marketer's perspective, if they send an offer to a customer and then the customer rejects it, it be counted as a "failure".
+From the marketer's perspective, if they send an offer to a customer and then the customer rejects it, it can be counted as a "failure".
 So the marketer can "fail" multiple times before their offer is accepted by a customer, which will be a "success" for them.

 <p style="text-align:center"><img src="https://freshwatervacationrentals.com/wp-content/uploads/2020/06/fishing.jpg" alt="tesseract" width="600"/></p>
 <h6 style="text-align:center">Source: freshwatervacationrentals.com</h6>